 Here at the ASI we’re always looking for new talent, and eager to hear brave, new, ideas.
 Our Young Writer on Liberty competition seeks to give students the ability to demonstrate their thinking in a way that in accessible and fun.
 Most writing contests require students to submit a single, lengthy essay.
 In contrast we’re looking for original and radical, blue-skies thinking to address a variety of problems.

 Entrants to The Young Writer on Liberty competition will be given a theme and asked to submit three ASI-style blogposts, each of no more than 400 words, each dealing with a separate issue or policy recommendation.
 Entrants must be aged 21 and under on the day of the deadline.
-For example, 2014’s topic was “Three policy choices to make the UK freer, richer and happier“.
-The winner was Vishal Manu, who submitted blogs calling for student loans to be allowed to be spent abroad, for foreign nationals to be allowed to stand for election in UK parliament, and for the supply of opium from Afghanistan to be legalized.
-The prizes for Young Writer on Liberty are as follows:
+2014’s winner was Vishal Manu, who submitted blogs calling for student loans to be allowed to be spent abroad, for foreign nationals to be allowed to stand for election in UK parliament, and for the supply of opium from Afghanistan to be legalized.

 This year’s topic is: The road not yet travelled: Three paths the next government should take towards a freer United Kingdom

 For full details, see here.
 The deadline is 11.59pm on Friday, May 15th.

 To enter, submit your three articles using our online form.
 If you have any questions or queries, please contact email@example.com.